Starring: Eriko Satô, Haruhiko Katô and Chiharu Kawai

-Interestingly, this legend was only mentioned around the beginning and became no more than a red herring once she began to make her presence known to the characters.
-In Carved, an earthquake struck a small town and destroys a sealed closet that appears to be keeping the the malevolent spirit of the Slit-Mouth Woman.
+Interestingly, this legend was only mentioned around the beginning and became no more than a red herring once she begins to make her presence known to the characters.
+In Carved (2007), an earthquake strikes a small town and destroys a sealed closet that appears to be keeping the malevolent spirit of the Slit-Mouth Woman.
 Now free to roam the streets may it be day or night, she prowls for children to kidnap and torture to death, which sets the entire town into panic; it appears that the only people who can stop her is a couple of school teachers, Kyoko and Noboru, who may harbor their own little secrets and dark pasts.

 |Childhood nightmares never die|

-That said, I came to like the fact that The Slit-Mouth Woman here is an entity separate from the legend as she is given a rather dark origin and a unique ability to become "real" by possessing a living woman.
-As a slasher, her kill count is dry on blood despite her cool weapon and kinda low on the count.
-But to make up for this, she has a torturous streak that covered new levels of cringe seeing how young her victims are, thus making Carved a shocking movie for a whole lot of reasons different from your standard bodycount film.
+That said, I came to like the fact that the Slit-Mouth Woman here is an entity separate from the legend as she is given a rather dark origin and a unique ability to become "real" by possessing a living woman.
+As a slasher, her kill count is dry on blood and kinda low on the count despite her abilities to materialize anytime, as well as the cool weapon she wields.
+But to make up for this, she has a torturous streak that covers new levels of unpleasantness seeing how young her victims are, thus making Carved (2007) a shocking movie for a whole lot of reasons different from your standard bodycount film.

 |I'm your momma now...|

-Nevertheless, redeeming this flaw is the film's steady direction and the ever popular Asian horror trope of moody atmospheres.
-I like how grained the picture looks as it gives the story a timeless and sullen feel, and how the casts played their role spot on despite the modest looking budget.
-Carved wasn't that high on the special effects save that one scene where we get to see The Slit-Mouth Woman's maw wide open, but seeing how story-driven the film is, this is hardly a loss and it is impressive production-wise.
+Nevertheless, redeeming this flaw is the film's steady direction and the ever popular Asian horror trope of moody atmosphere.
+I like how grained the picture looks as it gives the plot a timeless and sullen feel, and how the casts play their role with working grit despite the modest looking budget.
+Carved (2007) never was high on the special effects save that one scene where we get to see the Slit-Mouth Woman's maw opened wide, but seeing how story-driven the film is, this is hardly a loss and it is impressive production-wise.

-While it may not be the bloodiest or intense slasher-horror to come out of Japan, Carved made it work with a chilling story and shocking premise.
-If you are easily upset with the context of child abuse then this is a tough movie to sit through; otherwise, I suggest seeing this film back-to-back with 2008's Baby Blues if you are up for a disturbing night!
+While it may not be the bloodiest or intense slasher-horror to come out of Japan, Carved (2007) made itself work as a chilling tale with a shocking premise.
+If you are easily upset with the context of child abuse then this is a tough movie to sit through and I suggest be wary about it.
+Otherwise, I suggest seeing this film back-to-back with 2008's Baby Blues if you are up for a disturbing night!

 1 female repeatedly knifed on the side